 While recycling is not the answer and our recycling systems must be improved, we can help by improving our own practices.
 Remember, that just because a product is made with recycled materials, does not necessarily mean it is recyclable.
 The number with the chasing arrows – called a resin code – is misleading.
-Items that are put in the recycling bin but that are not recyclable, contaminate the recycling.
+Items that are put in the recycling bin but that are not recyclable, such as food remnants, trash, and other debris, contaminate the recycling.
 Contamination makes all of the recycling collected together less likely to be actually recycled and it can end up landfilled.
 You can usually find a list of what is acceptable and not in your area by going to your municipality’s website.

 Here’s how you can prevent recycling contamination:

 - Don’t put in plastic bags or films.
 (Note: Supermarkets often collect bags.)

 - Empty and rinse the containers.
 Food contamination, especially as it rots, reduces the value of the recyclables and causes some recycling to go straight to the landfill.

 - Don’t crush plastic recyclables.
 This is so that the MRF can read the resin codes (plastic #) on the bottom of the containers.